dmd-program/dmd-100/projects/open_design/develop_user_testing.md

 ## Iterate
 Using your notes from the test, make adjustments, clarifications, and revisions to improve your instructions.

+## Repeat
+In an ideal situation, there would be plenty of time for several iterations.
+If time allows, try testing another one or two participants to see if you can further improve the instructions.

 ## Submit
 After you are done testing and iterating, submit your test notes and modified instructions to the studio.